 Cologne is the fourth largest city in Germany but compared to Munich, Berlin and Hamburg it gets considerably fewer visitors.
 Which is a great shame.

-The largest city on the Rhine river and the home of the Karneval charms with its friendly people, rich history and plenty of opportunities to have some German-flavoured fun.
+As the largest city on the Rhine river and the home of the Karneval, with 2 days in Cologne you can have plenty of German-flavoured fun.

-So, please find these tips from Cologne locals to make the best of two days in Cologne!
-They call it 48 hours in “Italy’s northernmost city!”
-Read the itinerary to find out why….
+So, please find these tips from Cologne locals to make the best of any weekend in Cologne.

 On the first day, you’ll stay more or less in Cologne city centre, around the Old Town.